PowerConnect Developer Guide

 - 2a1.
 System displays an error message to the user indicating that a

-Use Case: UC09 - Deleting a parent/NOK
+Use Case: UC09 - Deleting a parent/NOK from the system.

 MSS: